vislies/2024/content/gallery/index.md

 rap and hip hop are much younger.
 Some of the earliest musicians in this genre are still alive.
 The deaths counted for these genres only include those artists who have died early, which dramatically reduces the overall value.

+## Heat Share

+{{< image src="temp-per-capita-thumbnail.jpg"
+          link="temp-per-capita.jpg"
+          width="400px"
+          align="right"
+          lie="top-right" >}}

+[Dave][Dave Pugmire] also presented this interesting plot of world temperature.
+However, it won't take long to notice some strange things about it.
+Some of the coldest places on Earth such as Greenland and Antarctica are labeled as the warmest whereas some countries with warm climates like India are labeled as cold.

+The reason is that this map is not showing temperature.
+Rather, it is showing temperature per capita.
+That is, it is the temperature divided by the number of people in the region.
+If this sounds like nonsense, that is because it is.

+In fairness, this is probably an intentionally silly parody.
+But it does bring up an interesting point about displaying values per capita.
+We've advocated at VisLies! multiple times for [displaying map values as per capita].
+However, this only applies when displaying values affected by people such as number of votes, number of buildings, number of accidents, number of infections, number of 5G towers, etc. These type of values are usually heavily influenced by the number of people in a region and often only give an indication of relative population.
+This is fixed by providing the values per capita.

+However, the temperature of a region is not (heavily) affected by the population in that region, so showing temperature per capita is problematic for the same reasons that showing, say, the consumption of peanut butter without it.
+We are just seeing the inverse of population with low population (e.g., Greenland) showing high and high population (e.g., India) showing low.

+[displaying map values as per capita]: https://www.vislies.org/2021/gallery/#a-bigger-pool